quicwg/base-drafts/draft-ietf-quic-recovery.md

 is communicated in the `max_ack_delay` transport parameter and the default value is 25ms.

-An acknowledgement SHOULD be sent immediately upon receiving two or more retransmitable full-sized packets, as TCP does {{?RFC5681}}.
-QUIC recovery algorithms, including tail loss probe{{tail-loss-probe}}, assume the peer generates an acknowledgement immediately when receiving a second full-sized packet.
+An acknowledgement SHOULD be sent for every second full-sized packet, as TCP does {{?RFC5681}}, or may be sent less frequently, as long as the delay does not exceed the maximum ack delay.
+QUIC recovery algorithms do not assume the peer generates an acknowledgement immediately when receiving a second full-sized packet.

 Out-of-order packets SHOULD be acknowledged more quickly, in order to accelerate